Dielectric breakdown of strongly correlated insulators in one dimension: Universal formula from non-Hermitian sine-Gordon theory: Applications to integrable lattice models

-\textit{Applications to integrable lattice models.---} Our derivation is based on the low-energy effective field theory and the important relations Eqs.~(\ref{eq:h_c}) and (\ref{eq:Delta(ih)}) are closely related to the emergent Lorentz invariance.
-Therefore, it is unclear whether or not our formula is valid in the original lattice model where the Lorentz invariance is violated.
+Our derivation is based on the low-energy EFT and the resulting relations in Eqs.~(\ref{eq:h_c}) and (\ref{eq:Delta(ih)}) are closely related to the emergent Lorentz invariance.
+Therefore, it is unclear whether our formula is valid in the original lattice model where the Lorentz invariance is violated.
 To clarify to what extent the formula is valid, we apply it to integrable lattice models.
-We calculate the critical value $h_c$, the energy gap $\Delta_0$, the velocity $v$, and the energy gap under an imaginary vector potential $\Delta(ih)$, and then check Eq.~(\ref{eq:h_c}) and Eq.~(\ref{eq:Delta(ih)}) respectively~\cite{FN8}.
+We calculate the critical value $h_c$, the energy gap $\Delta_0$, the velocity $v$, and the energy gap under an imaginary vector potential $\Delta(ih)$, and then check Eq.~(\ref{eq:h_c}) and Eq.~(\ref{eq:Delta(ih)}) respectively.
+The details of the calculation are presented in Appendix~\ref{sec:integrable}.
 We study the Su-Schrieffer-Heeger model, $H_\mathrm{SSH} = - \sum_i(t+(-1)^i\delta)\{c^\dagger_ic_{i+1}+\mathrm{h.c.}\}$, spinless fermions with a nearest neighbor interaction, $H_\mathrm{SLF}=-t\sum_{i}(c^\dagger_{i+1}c_i+\mathrm{h.c.})+V\sum_i(c^\dagger_{i+1}c_{i+1}-1/2)(c^\dagger_{i}c_{i}-1/2)$, and the Fermi-Hubbard model, $H_\mathrm{Hub}=-t\sum_{i\sigma}(c^\dagger_{i\sigma}c_{i+i \sigma}+\mathrm{h.c.})+U\sum_ic^\dagger_{i\uparrow}c_{i\uparrow}c^\dagger_{i\downarrow}c_{i \downarrow}$ where $c_{i}$ ($c_{i \sigma}$) denotes an annihilation operator of spinless fermions (fermions with spin $\sigma = \uparrow, \downarrow$) at the $i$-th site.
-These models are integrable lattice models and their low-energy properties are described with the sine-Gordon theory.
-Each model examplifies a band insulator, a CDW insulator, and a fermionic Mott insulator respectively.
-The results are shown in Fig.~\ref{Fig:lattice} and it is clearly seen that both Eq.~(\ref{eq:h_c}) and Eq.~(\ref{eq:Delta(ih)}) are valid in a broad range including the weak coupling regime.
-In the strong coupling regime, the lattice effect becomes significant and the threshold field deviates from our field-theoretical prediction.
+These models are integrable lattice models and their low-energy properties are described by the sine-Gordon theory.
+Each model exemplifies a band insulator, a CDW insulator, and a fermionic Mott insulator respectively.
+The results are shown in Fig.~\ref{Fig:lattice} and it is clearly seen that both Eq.~(\ref{eq:h_c}) and Eq.~(\ref{eq:Delta(ih)}) are valid over a broad range including the weak coupling regime.
+Note that the critical field $h_c$ of the CDW insulator contains the effect of the fractionalized charge $e/e^*=2$ as shown in Fig.~\ref{Fig:lattice}~(b-1).
+In the strong coupling regime, the lattice effect becomes significant and the threshold field deviates from our field-theoretical prediction~\cite{FNG}.
 This implies that the naive application of the Landau-Zener formula to strong coupling regimes gives incorrect predictions.